 Well, the subheading is a bit misleading.
 Because InterServer, just like iPage, is one of these weird hosting providers that create a single shared plan.
-At least here it makes sense because the company has very respectable VPS and dedicated solutions.
+At least here it makes sense because the InterServer VPS and dedicated solutions are very respectable.

 - Standard Web Hosting – For $5 per month – or less if you prepay – you get a very decent shared hosting plan.
 Unlimited everything: email addresses, storage, bandwidth, databases, hosted domains on a LiteSpeed server.